-For those of you who want to learn what these abbreviations are about, I have compiled a list of the terms used, what it stands for and of course what it will actually do for you or avoid.
+For those of you who want to learn what all these DSLR abbreviations are about, I’ve compiled a list of the terms used, what they stand for and of course what they’ll actually do for you.

-Before we get into the nitty gritty of why they are all different, let’s look at the commonalities.
-There are three common terms to describe SLR lenses and these are simple to grasp and relate purely to more creative and performance functions.
+Before we get into the nitty-gritty of why they are all different, let’s look at the commonalities.
+There are three common terms to describe SLR lenses and these are simple to grasp and relate to more creative and performance functions.

-Focal length: The scope of the scene captured example 16-35mm.
-A lens which covers an area of 16mm (relatively wide) zooming in to 35mm.
+Focal length: The scope of the scene captured (for example, a 16–35mm is a lens which covers an area of 16mm (relatively wide) and zooms to 35mm).

 If the lens has only one number then that is the maximum aperture possible.

-If the lens has 2 numbers then these are the maximum apertures possible dependent upon the focal length the lens is set to.
+If the lens has two numbers then these are the maximum apertures possible dependent upon the focal length the lens is set to.